Free Shipping to US on orders $75+ Shop Now

 • Do you exercise and move your body?
 How often?

-The following prompts help you get a perspective on your current lifestyle:
+The following prompts can also help you get a perspective on your current lifestyle:

 • Are there any sources of stress in your life?
 What are they?